Share

 “When people mischaracterize the problem and aren’t forthright about what we’re facing, it pacifies one group versus another — and makes it look like everything’s going to be okay,” he warned.

-The result is a dangerous form of complacency.
-For years, California has delayed tough reforms in hopes that the crisis would resolve itself.
+The result is a dangerous kind of complacency.
+For years, California has delayed tough reforms in hopes the system would correct itself.
 It hasn’t.

 “It’s a habit-forming circumstance,” Lackey said.
 “We procrastinate until we can procrastinate no more.
 And I think we’re right there.”

-Susman agreed, noting that while California’s system was designed with consumer protection in mind, it’s now trapped between ideals and reality.
+Susman agreed, noting that while California’s system was built with consumer protection in mind, it is now trapped between ideals and economic reality.

 “Adequate but Not Excessive”: When Idealism Meets Economics

-At the heart of California’s insurance law is a deceptively elegant phrase: premiums must be adequate but not excessive.
+At the heart of California’s insurance law is a key phrase: premiums must be adequate but not excessive.

 “Isn’t that a beautiful phrase?”
 Susman joked.
 “It’s very political.
 It’s very California.
 But under our current guidelines, it’s becoming clear that those two things aren’t possible at the same time.”